ibbles/LearningCpp/Lambda Expression.md

 ## `constexpr` Call Operator

 To make a lambda that can be used  in a [[constexpr]] context add `constexpr` between the parameter list the the statement list [(1)](https://youtu.be/fI2xiUqqH3Q?t=2236).
-This is implicit, i.e. not required, if the compiler can be both the `constexpr` context where the lambda is called and the lambda expression at the same time.
+This is implicit, i.e. not required, if the compiler can see both the `constexpr` context where the lambda is called and the lambda expression at the same time.
 By adding `constexpr` you are guaranteed by the compiler that the lambda is [[constexpr]] valid even if it isn't used in a `constexpr` context yet.
 [[constexpr]] lambdas was not possible before C++17.